ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2016-03-30-magento2-setup-with-mamp-including-crons.markdown

 To make sure everything runs ok you have to check <span class="code">var/log/setup.cron.log</span> and see <span class="code">Ran jobs by schedule.</span>

 In your magento .htaccess change the <span class="code">memory_limit</span> to 2G.

+Note that if you are upgrading from magento 2.0.0 there is a bug for php7 that will not let you upgrade and it will not detect your crons.
+You have to apply the patch http://devdocs.magento.com/guides/v2.0/release-notes/tech_bull_201-upgrade.html and run the resolution 1.

+If you get this error in your mamp php logs:
+<span class="code">PHP Fatal error: require_once(): Failed opening required '/public_html/magento2/update/vendor/autoload.php'</span> you must run composer install within the update folder.

+More information about the crons here: http://devdocs.magento.com/guides/v2.0/config-guide/cli/config-cli-subcommands-cron.html